-- Levenwick bay with beach, headland walk and rock-pools, 15 minutes stroll from the campsite.
+- Levenwick bay with beach, headland walk and rock-pools are a 15 minute stroll from the campsite.

-- Local walks around and from Levenwick; broch remains, sandy beach, hills, cliffs, farmland, lochs, marsh and moor surrounding with various wildlife to complement.
+- Local walks around Levenwick; broch remains, sandy beach, hills, cliffs, farmland, lochs, marsh and moor surrounding with various wildlife to complement.

-- Magical experiences of simmer dim at mid-summer and the aurora borealis as dark nights return.
+- Experience the magic of 'simmer dim' at mid-summer, and the aurora borealis as dark nights return.

-- Saturday Club throughout the year.
-Sunday Teas in the Hall with hot drinks, juice, fresh sandwiches and home bakes.
-Check the Community Hall page for dates of what's been happening, and What's On for future events.
+- We occasionally hold Sunday Teas throughout the year in the hall, serving hot drinks, juice, fresh sandwiches and home bakes.
+Check the Community Hall page for dates of what's been happening and What's On for future events.

-- Wildflower picnic garden and tennis court adjacent to the campsite.
+- Wildflower picnic garden adjacent to the campsite.

 From the Levenwick campsite, take a short walk down to the bay where you will find a sandy beach and coastal walk around the headland.
 During the summer watch great skuas fly overhead and arctic terns and gannets fishing in the sea below.

-- The Shetland Islands archipelago comprises around 300 islands, 16 are inhabited with the most northerly being Unst.
+- The Shetland Islands archipelago comprises around 300 islands, 16 of which are inhabited with the most northerly being Unst.

-- Sumburgh Head RSPB Nature Reserve: sea birds and rare migrants.
-Historic Stevenson lighthouse.
-Parking.
-You may even be lucky enough to see a whale.
-The lighthouse is currently being restored through an exciting renovation project.
+- Sumburgh Head RSPB Nature Reserve: nesting sea birds and rare migrants.
+You may even be lucky enough to see a whale!
+The historic Stevenson lighthouse buildings have just undergone renovation and now include a visitor centre.

-- St.Ninian's Isle: the half-kilometer sand-bank which connects the isle to the mainland can be walked across except at very high tides.
+- St.Ninian's Isle: the half-kilometer tombolo (sand-bank) which connects the isle to the mainland can be walked across except at very high tides or rough seas.
 A hoard of 8th century silver, which may have been stolen during a Viking raid, was found here in 1958 during an excavation.
 Some replicas of the treasure can be seen in the Shetland Museum in Lerwick.
 The Lerwick Port Authority's website has a useful tide timetable.

-- Scalloway: Collect the key to The Castle from the new museum in the town.
+- Scalloway Castle: Collect the key to the castle from the new museum in the town.

-- Various guided walks and wildlife tours throughout the Isles.
-Call or book in advance.
+- There are various guided walks and wildlife tours throughout the Isles (see link).